DeadMansChest/DMCWO/README.md

 Mag capacities were made consistent so mags like the AR Quadstack Mag will set ammo to 60 for all guns that can accept it

 Shotguns now do damage per pellet instead of dealing full damage as long as one pellet hits (Thanks to LazyOzzy).
-As a result, shotgun pellet damage has been nerfed down to the 20s since dealing 65 damage for all 8 pellets is far too much but overall does more damge if all land on target.
+As a result, shotgun pellet damage has been nerfed down to the 20s since dealing 65 damage for all 8 pellets is far too much but overall does more damage if all land on target.
   * Shotgun pellet count was changed to 8 for all shotguns
     * Excluding the Judge which shoots 5 pellets
     * Pellet count will vary depending on the special ammo used